Close panel

 • In terms of renewable energy sources, the states with the highest share of their state consumption are located in optimal areas: for solar energy, the western and southwestern states (Nevada, California and Arizona) and Hawaii, as well as the Atlantic coast, while for wind energy, it is concentrated in the Midwest region (Iowa, South Dakota and Kansas) and its neighboring states.

-• Trump's return to the White House is also expected to lead to the withdrawal from the Paris Agreement, the reduction of subsidies for renewable energy and electric vehicles established in the Inflation Reduction Act (IRA) of 2022, and the weakening of environmental regulations.
+• Trump's return to the White House is expected to lead to the withdrawal from the Paris Agreement, the reduction of subsidies for renewable energy and electric vehicles established in the Inflation Reduction Act (IRA) of 2022, and the weakening of environmental regulations.

 Geographies